Introduction

 Enspelled Items

 Enspelled Items, new in the 2024 rules, hold a single spell, have a maximum of 6 charges, and can cast their contained spell by spending a charge.
-Uncommon rarity covers both cantrips and level 1 spells, including powerful options like Absorb Elements and Shield, giving players a deep well of low-level magic at little cost.
+Uncommon rarity covers both Cantrips and level 1 spells, including powerful options like Absorb Elements and Shield, giving players a deep well of low-level magic at little cost.

-These items do need to be equipped to function, so they can’t just sit in player’s pockets, but up to 6 charges per day of spells like Shield is still going to be massively impactful.
+These items do need to be equipped to function, so they can’t just sit in players’ pockets, but up to 6 charges per day of spells like Shield is still going to be massively impactful.
 These items also require Attunement, but players can simply reattune to a different Enspelled Item once their charges run low.

-Cases like incredibly numerous, and requiring the player to pick up a staff to cast the spell is not nearly as limiting as the designers may have hoped.
+Cases like these are incredibly numerous, and requiring the player to pick up a staff to cast the spell is not nearly as limiting as the designers may have hoped.
 If you as a DM include these in your game, pick the spells ahead of time rather than letting players decide.
 Pick things that are appealing, but which won’t cause problems.

 Speed Debuffs